web3labs/ink-verifier-server/README.md

 ## Running in Production

-The Ink Verification Service is meant to be run as a standalone OS process since it spawn container processes for the reproducible builds and we want to avoid the nuances of Docker in Docker or alternative solutions.
+The Ink Verification Server is meant to be run as a standalone OS process since it spawn container processes for the reproducible builds and we want to avoid the nuances of Docker in Docker or similar solutions.

 We recommend the usage of [PM2](https://pm2.keymetrics.io/) process manager, an `ecosystem.config.js` is provided for this purpose.